Please note that dates are approximate and are subject to change. This information will be updated periodically.

 - The trail is closed for the balance of construction, which will include Route 9 bridge demolition and removal of the existing abutments starting October 2019.
 This work will involve occasional detours on Route 9.

-- The CRT in Natick will now be closed to the public for the duration of construction for safety.
+- The CRT in Natick is closed to the public for the duration of construction for public safety.
 This is a change of plans, made necessary because of the continued use of the trail by the public during construction and clearing.
 In addition, the project team has determined that following tree clearing, the trail is not safe for public use.

 - For your safety, do not use the CRT until it is re-opened to the public.

 - On Friday, July 19, MassDOT held a groundbreaking ceremony for the Natick CRT project and to announce the final State Bicycle and Pedestrian Transportation Plans.
 See MassDOT blog.

 - Signs and barriers are in place to alert the public.

 - Public access is prohibited from Willow Street to the Natick Center MBTA Station.